Skip to content

 400 Bad request — missing or invalid parameters

-404 Not found — the site or resource doesn't exist
+404 Not found — no such site or resource